JakeC007/JakeC007.github.io/press.md

     <div class="about-body">

       <p style="margin-top: 0;" data-copy="PRESS-INTRO">
-        My research on AI safety for young people, children's privacy, EdTech, online tracking, and AI governance for minors has been featured in national and education-focused media outlets.
+        My research on children's privacy, EdTech, online tracking, and student data has been featured in national and education-focused media outlets.
         This coverage has focused primarily on how schools and technology platforms collect, use, and secure student data, and what accountability should look like when those systems fail.